Double Swing Barbarian Endgame Build Guide

 - During early progression, Armor & Resistances should be prioritized in order to survive.
 Each Torment difficulty adds a penalty of -250 Armor and -25% to all Resistances and it's recommended to keep both capped at all times; this means having a value of 1,000 for Armor and 70% for each Resistance.
 As masterworking levels and Paragon points are unlocked, character power naturally scales into the higher difficulties.
 As this happens, most of these stats can start being replaced with utility or offensive-oriented ones.

-- Focus on acquiring and improving the Earthquake themed Aspects, as these contribute the most to our damage output:
+- With that said, focus on acquiring and improving the Earthquake and Dust Devil-themed Aspects, as these contribute the most to our overall damage output:

 - Earthquakes